On his flight home, a woman passenger preferred to downgrade her first-class seat and sit in coach rather than be next to a battered Mick Foley.

 - Terry Funk vs. Tiger Jeet Singh (glass, barbed wire barricade match)

 - Cactus Jack vs. Nakamaki (barbed wire board, bed of nails)

-While smiling and holding up his fingers, Cactus seemed incredulous to the result and began:
+While smiling and holding up his fingers, Cactus seemed incredulous at the result and began:

 "Was that two?
 Is that two?
 How much more do you WANT FROM ME?!"

-He continued smiling and points at himself with both hands.
+He continued smiling and pointed at himself with both hands.

 "This is my night, not YOURS!
 It’s not your night, so you get that camera out of my face, but not before I say: The next time Terry Funk, we separate the men…"

 Cactus Jack pauses once more and then explodes onto the camera, saying: